kvokka/onotole/README.md

 ## About

 Fork from thoughtbot/suspenders(https://github.com/thoughtbot/suspenders)
-Implemented function of user choice gems installation with all their settings, so you can use fully working application with all needed installed and configured from the box.
+implemented function of user choice gems installation with all their settings, so you can use fully working application with everything needed installed and configured from the box.
 Cut `Bitters` as default choice.

 As default uses the latest Ruby version and Rails '~> 4.2.0'

-This user gem pack are available for custom installation (you will choose only what you need) all of this will be available in customization menu with `-c` flag usage (no default selected gems will be installed), otherwise will be installed default gem list.
-Gems with `*` mark will be installed as addition like default, if start `onotole` with out `-c` flag.
-You can provide automatic install with options, like `--haml`.
+This user gem pack is available for custom installation (you will only choose what you need) all of this will be available in the customization menu with `-c` flag usage (no default selected gems will be installed), otherwise default gem list will be installed.
+Gems with `*` mark will be installed as addition like default, if starting `onotole` without `-c` flag.
+You can provide automatic installation with options, like `--haml`.
 Default pack will not be installed with any gem option.

-I begin collecting some [goodies](https://github.com/kvokka/onotole/goodies) where some patches and tweaks will be placed in, for easyer getting into and using it with already started projects.
+I begin collecting some [goodies](https://github.com/kvokka/onotole/goodies) where some patches and tweaks will be placed in, for easier getting into and using it with already started projects.

 ### Flexible gem group